watmildon/HighSchoolMascotMap/README.md

 # Adding icons
 I would love help sourcing icons and adding them to the repo and map.
 The current requirements are:

-* Black and white 64x64x png
+* Black and white 64x64 pixel png
 * Suitable lisence, ex: public domain, or attributed in icon-info.md

 Once we have a suitable icon, add it to HSMascotMap.ultra under the other icons.
 Remember to leave the last entry as a blank string so that the green dot shows.